Practitioner Marketing Meet the Practitioner: Zach “Keep it Simple” Flower

 Anything you want to say that I didn’t ask you about?

-I guess the one thing I would tell any developer that considers writing and is afraid that they aren’t good enough at it — I would say it’s not bad writing, it’s just bad habits.
+I guess the one thing I would tell any developer practitioner that considers being a technical writer and is afraid that they aren’t good enough at it — I would say it’s not bad writing, it’s just bad habits.
 The way we were taught to write in school is not what people want to read.
 Just write simply, directly, get to your point, write clearly.
 Don’t worry about the grammar and punctuation — That can be learned, and that is what editors are for.

 I had a great teacher in school who told us, “Always write as if your reader is lazy, stupid, and mean.”
 Basically, don’t use fancy words just because you can use them.
 Don’t use 10 words when you can use five.
 Write simply, be unambiguous.
 Keeping those things in mind goes a really long way to creating something that is readable, that people want to read, and that people look forward to reading.
 The grammar, the punctuation — Editors help with that stuff.
 But, when it comes to writing, I always come back to that story and that piece of advice.

-Zach is clearly doing what he loves, and he is willing to share it.
+Zach is clearly doing what he loves – as a practitioner, and he is willing to share it – as a technical writer.
 One thing I know that others may not is just what a rockstar developer and writer Zach is.
 Part of the reason is evident in his interview.
 He is straightforward.
-He likes to code efficiently, and he is continuously learning to make that possible.
+Zach likes to code efficiently, and he is continuously learning to make that possible.
 He likes to write simply and directly so that his readers can use his writing immediately.
 Whether coding or writing, keeping it simple is clearly a recipe for success.